Nelsonville, Ohio: Tourism

-The Hockhocking Adena Bikeway, an 18 mi long bicycle path, connects Nelsonville with the county seat of Athens.
-The Nelsonville portion of the bikeway runs from the Inn at Hocking Technical College to the Nelsonville Public Square district.
+The Hockhocking Adena Bikeway, an 22 mi long bicycle path, connects Nelsonville with the county seat of Athens.
+The Nelsonville portion of the bikeway runs from the Inn at Hocking College to the Nelsonville Public Square district.
 It is designed for walking, running, biking, cross-country skiing, skating, and wheelchairs.

 The Hocking Valley Scenic Railway began as part of the historic Hocking Valley Railway in the early 1870s.
 Today, the railway offers scenic excursions from Nelsonville to Logan, traversing the Hocking Hills.
-Known for their specialty trains, the Hocking Valley Scenic Railway hosts thousands of passengers each year.
+Known mainly for their specialty trains, the Hocking Valley Scenic Railway hosts thousands of passengers each year.
 Seasonal train rides include: Easter Train, Robbery Trains, North Pole Express, Fall Foliage Trips, Haunted Hills Train, Santa Train, Caboose Train, Great Hocking Valley Train Pull, dinner and wine trains.
 During World War II, the original Hocking Valley Railroad ran 138 steam locomotives, 70 passenger cars and 15,000 freight cars along 340 route-miles of track.
-Today, the trains of the Hocking Valley Scenic Railway again pull out of Nelsonville, for pleasure this time, to take passengers on leisurely glides through beautiful, Southeastern Ohio.
+Today, the trains of the Hocking Valley Scenic Railway again pull out of Nelsonville, for pleasure this time, to take passengers on scenic journeys through Southeastern Ohio.

 Two train rides depart from the railroad depot at U.S. Rt.
 33 and the Hocking Parkway Drive on Saturdays and Sundays, Memorial Day Weekend through the end of October, in addition to the seasonal train rides.
 The Nelsonville Yards were once the busiest railroad yards in the entire state of Ohio.

-Adventure Pro Outdoors founded in 2020 provides several opportunities for adventure in Nelsonville.
-The outfitter offers canoeing, kayaking, tubing, Guided UTV tours, Polaris slingshot rentals, a primitive camp, and retail gear shop.
-Previously known as "Murray's Landing", the outfitter is known for adrenaline tours and fun tubing events that bring hundreds of visitors each summer.
-The activities offer scenic views due to operating in the Wayne National Forest & on the Hocking River.
-Most activities operate during the warmer months of April–October, though UTV tours go into mid December dependent on the Wayne National Forest season dates.

 The Wayne National Forest, the only national forest in Ohio, surrounds the city of Nelsonville.
 The Wayne National Forest is a patchwork of public land that covers over a quarter million acres of Appalachian foothills of southeastern Ohio.
 The Forest is divided into three units managed out of two Ranger District offices located in Nelsonville and Ironton, with a field office in Marietta.
 The forest headquarters are located just outside the city limits on US Route 33, overlooking the Hocking River.
 It includes Ohio's largest collection of ATV trails.
 Tourist activities include: hiking, canoeing, mountain biking, ATV riding, and bird watching.